cis-ds/course-site/content/syllabus/spatial-viz-ii/index.md

 ---
-title: "Geospatial visualization: vector maps"
+title: "Visualizing spatial data II"
 date: 2022-11-14T15:00:00-06:00
 publishDate: 2019-05-22T12:25:00-05:00
 draft: false

+aliases: ["/syllabus/geospatial-visualization-vector-maps/"]

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.